-Net cash used in financing activities for the year ended December 31, 2022 was \$4.0 million compared to net cash provided by financing activities of \$54.4 million for the year ended December 31, 2021.
+Net cash used in financing activities for the year ended December 31, 2023 was \$119.1 million compared to net cash used in financing activities of \$4.0 million for the year ended December 31, 2022.
+Net cash used in financing activities for the year ended December 31, 2023 consisted primarily of payments to acquire shares under our share repurchase program.
 Net cash used in financing activities for the year ended December 31, 2022 consisted of payments on long-term debt, including the repayment of all outstanding borrowings under the 2019 Credit Facilities, payments to acquire shares under our share repurchase program, payments for taxes related to net share settlement of equity awards and payments for debt financing fees, mostly offset by proceeds from the 2022 Credit Facilities, borrowings from our 2019 Revolving Credit Facility and proceeds from employee stock plans.
-Net cash provided by financing activities for the year ended December 31, 2021 consisted of proceeds from the IPO, net of underwriters' fees, partially offset by distribution of dividends, payments on long-term debt, payments for offering costs and payments for taxes related to net share settlement of equity awards.